awsdocs/aws-lambda-developer-guide/doc_source/java-exceptions.md

 # AWS Lambda function errors in Java<a name="java-exceptions"></a>

-You can invoke your AWS Lambda function with a test payload and view the output on the Lambda console, the AWS Command Line Interface \(AWS CLI\), using Lambda APIs, or the AWS SDK\.
-When your Lambda function's code raises an error, Lambda generates a JSON representation of the error that is returned to an invocation log and, for synchronous invocations, in the output\.
+When your code raises an error, Lambda generates a JSON representation of the error\.
+This error document appears in the invocation log and, for synchronous invocations, in the output\.

 This page describes how to view Lambda function invocation errors for the Java runtime using the Lambda console and the AWS CLI\.